 There is a great deal of scientific evidences attesting to the significant benefits of hypnotherapy in the treatment of anxiety and depression.
 So if you or someone you know is going through any of these mental health disorders, give hypnotherapy a try.

 Out of hours and want to just talk to someone?
 Click here

-For many years it was thought that depresssion was a chemical imballance in the brain that led to low amounts of serotonin.
+For many years it was thought that depression was a chemical imbalance in the brain that led to low amounts of serotonin.
 However that theory was called into question many years ago.

-Depression seems much more likely to be a reaction to how you see your environment.
-It can be learnt from others and often runs in families because if people around you act in a certain way it often rubs off.
+What seems much more likely is that it is a reaction to how you see your environment.
+Environmental factors such a s work, housing, family etc are very important It can also be learnt from others and often runs in families. because if people around you act in a certain way we have a tendency to copy that behaviour.

 As long as you let depression become your identity you will have problems.
 Belief is very powerful and if you believe that you are destined to suffer the rest of your life then you most likely will be. life is always about choices and what choices we make. we can just stay in and ruminate or we can decide to get up and do something about our life.
 Obviously it is easier said than done in most cases but it is still a choice we have. the past has happened and we cant do anything about that but learn from it.
 What we can change though is our future.

 Help is at hand but you have to reach out for it.
 Call me today!